General Funding Application

 - Proposals for events that have already occurred will not be funded.

-- Applicants will be notified a few days after the meeting regarding their proposal status.
+- Applicants will be notified a few days after the CLCE Committee meeting regarding their proposal status.

 - Proposals and financial information submitted to the CLCE are downloaded and read by members of CLCE only.

-- You may only apply once for each event so please be sure your cost are accurate and if applicable that SOFC funds are guaranteed.
+- You may only apply once for each event so please be sure your expenses are accurate and if applicable that SOFC funds are guaranteed.

 - Please submit an event wrap up form at the conclusion of your event.

-Student organizations are strongly encouraged to meet with a member of the Student Activities staff or with one of the student representatives to the CLCE prior to submitting their proposal.
-Additionally, applicants who apply to fund events with anticipated honoraria of $5,000 or more must consult with a committee member prior negotiating a contract with the performer and prior to submitting their funding proposal.
-Student organization applicants must consult with Meg Jordan, Assistant Director of Student Activities.
+Student organizations must meet with a member of the Student Involvement staff or with one of the student representatives to the CLCE prior to submitting their proposal.
+Additionally, student applicants who apply to fund a "Major Event" with anticipated honoraria of $5,000 or more must consult with Meg Jordan prior negotiating a contract with the performer and prior to submitting their funding proposal.

 Scheduling a Location

-Event locations must be scheduled on-line at http://www.wellesley.edu/Calendar/requests.html.
-Additional assistance is available through the Special Events Office (for faculty and staff events) or the Office of Student Activities (for student events).
+Event locations must be scheduled on-line at 25live.
+Additional assistance is available through the Special Events Office (for faculty and staff events) or the Office of Student Involvement (for student events).

 Event Date & Time